Is Removing Eggs From The Diet Key In Curing Type 2 Diabetes?

 Evidence-based science discloses how natural treatments work to cure Type 2 Diabetes by addressing the liver, its underlying viral issue and by eliminating eggs from the diet.

-Having Type 2 Diabetes is a bit more complicated than a poorly functioning pancreas and managing blood sugar levels.
+Having Type 2 Diabetes is a bit more complicated than chronic pancreatitis and managing blood sugar levels.
 What is more, heavy emphasis is on the failing pancreas instead of the fatty liver.
-While diet is certainly paramount for gaining control over Type 2 Diabetes, it is also essential to reversing it.
+While diet is certainly paramount for gaining control over Type 2 Diabetes, it is also vital to reversing it.

 Type 2 Diabetes Is A Liver Issue